How To Skin a Start Menu

 Skin options

 A skin can define a list of options for the user to pick.
-Each option is a checkbox that can be ON or OFF.
+In the simple case an option is a checkbox that can be ON or OFF.
 The options are defined like this:

 OPTION CAPTION="Caption",1